stevegt/grid-cli/v2/cache.md

 - As far as permissions and capabilities go, we might have a situation where a cache key or value is encrypted, and the cache node is unlocked by a capability.
 This would be a way to implement a capability-based security model; the capability would be a key that is used by the kernel to unlock the cache node.
 - Alternatively, the kernel knows nothing about capabilities, and it is up to modules to verify that the caller has the necessary permissions to access a resource.
 This would be a more traditional capability model, where the capability is a token that is passed to the module, and the module verifies the token before granting access to the resource.

-- When we talk about the cache and the messages it stores, are we talking about request messages or response messages?
-Which is it?
-Or is it both?
-Or are they both the same thing?
-Is every message a promise, an assertion of truth?
+- Every message is a promise, an assertion of truth.
+When we talk about the cache and the messages it stores, we are talking about these messages.
+How will this work in practice?
+What's an example conversation flow?